reo101/reovim/README.md

 NVIM_APPNAME=reovim nvim
 ```

 - Run `nvim`.
-On the first run, it will bootstrap the `tangerine` Fennel Loader, the `lazy.nvim` package manager and then the rest of the packages.
+On the first run, it will bootstrap the `tangerine` Fennel Loader and then the rest of the packages.

 > NOTE: (hopefully) soon with Nix